-I am so grateful to have been born into a big, messy, colorful family and for my parents who modeled love and compassion.
+I am so grateful to have been born into a big, messy, colourful family and for my parents who modelled love and compassion.
 I am thankful for my African husband and beautiful, interesting children who must determine their own cultural identity and for people who challenge me to grow and consider a different perspective.
-For friends with pink hair or dreads and those who have lost their hair to chemo.
+For friends with pink hair or locks and those who have lost their hair to chemo.

-I am humbled by the beauty in my life that comes in all colors, shapes and sizes.
+I am humbled by the beauty in my life that comes in all colours, shapes and sizes.

 May we walk in peace,